argoproj-labs/argocd-autopilot/docs/commands/argocd-autopilot_project_create.md

       --port-forward                       Connect to a random argocd-server port using port forwarding --port-forward-namespace string      Namespace name which should be used for port forwarding --project string                     project of the cluster
+      --redis-haproxy-name string          Name of the Redis HA Proxy; set this or the ARGOCD_REDIS_HAPROXY_NAME environment variable when the HA Proxy's name label differs from the default, for example when installing via the Helm chart (default "argocd-redis-ha-haproxy")
+      --redis-name string                  Name of the Redis deployment; set this or the ARGOCD_REDIS_NAME environment variable when the Redis's name label differs from the default, for example when installing via the Helm chart (default "argocd-redis")
       --repo string                        Repository URL [GIT_REPO]
+      --repo-server-name string            Name of the Argo CD Repo server; set this or the ARGOCD_REPO_SERVER_NAME environment variable when the server's name label differs from the default, for example when installing via the Helm chart (default "argocd-repo-server")
       --server string                      Argo CD server address
       --server-crt string                  Server certificate file
+      --server-name string                 Name of the Argo CD API server; set this or the ARGOCD_SERVER_NAME environment variable when the server's name label differs from the default, for example when installing via the Helm chart (default "argocd-server")
       --service-account string             System namespace service account to use for kubernetes resource management.
 If not set then default "argocd-manager" SA will be created
       --shard int                          Cluster shard number; inferred from hostname if not set (default -1) --system-namespace string            Use different system namespace (default "kube-system")